 3. What are some languages you’d like to learn in the future?

 4. So let’s be honest, what’s the sexiest language?

 Spanish – the language that first sparked my love of learning languages for fun, not just out of obligation.

 5. What’s the greatest pleasure you get from speaking so many languages?

 I love having my worldview challenged, discovering new cultures and connecting more deeply with people from different countries.
 Language is a window into new worlds.

 6. Some people say the world is really just going to have a few languages left in a 100 years, do you think this is really true?

-Just a few is exaggerated but definitely fewer than today, given endangered languages’ lack of use in the younger generation and resources for language conservation.
+Just a few is exaggerated but definitely fewer than today, given endangered languages’ lack of use in younger generations and limited resources for language conservation.
 Those communities that invest in linguistic preservation and transmission, for example using digital tools, will have the greatest chance of surviving and even growing over the next 100 years.
 I also expect that the delineations between languages will become more blurred than today due to greater global connectivity.
 We may even see the emergence of new languages and creoles on this basis.

 7. What is your message to young (and not so young) people out there who are interested in studying multiple languages?